zafarfast/sg4231884345/README.md

 ## Controls

-Up arrow key - Changes the direction of snake head to up Down arrow key - Changes the direction of snake head to down Right arrow key - Changes the direction of snake head to right Left arrow key - Changes the direction of snake head to left
+- Up arrow key      - Changes the direction of snake head to up.
+- Down arrow key    - Changes the direction of snake head to down.
+- Right arrow key   - Changes the direction of snake head to right.
+- Left arrow key    - Changes the direction of snake head to left.

 ## Rules